2020 is the 39th consecutive year of Ireland’s toughest cycling challenge, the Wicklow 200.

 The coordinator will inform the nearest backup team to assist you but please understand that they may take some considerable time to reach you.
 It is strongly advised that you have a full service carried out on your bike before the event.

-There are two feed stations supplying event food:
+There are two food stations supplying event food:

 YOU WILL NEED TO HAVE YOUR WRISTBAND TO ACCESS FEED STATIONS.